Distributed Alignment Processes with Samples of Group Average

+The goal of this section is to prove Theorem \ref{thm:matc_opt} stating that Algorithm Meet-at-the-center is optimal in the centralized setting (in the sense of Definition \ref{def:algorithm_optimality}).
+The choice of the name comes from the fact that this algorithm minimizes the drift of the center of mass (see Theorem~\ref{thm:drift_matc}).

-\begin{theorem} Algorithm~\ref{alg:MatC} is optimal in the centralized setting. \end{theorem} \begin{proof} Our goal is to prove that Algorithm~\ref{alg:MatC} is Kalman-perfect, that is, for every integer~$t\geq 1$, the Kalman filter associated with the moves produced by Algorithm~\ref{alg:MatC} gives the estimate $\thh_t^\minus = 0$.
-This would conclude the proof of the theorem, by Proposition~\ref{thm:flocking_opt}.
+\begin{proof}(of Theorem \ref{thm:matc_opt}.)
+By Proposition~\ref{thm:flocking_opt}, it is sufficient to prove that Algorithm Meet-at-the-center is Kalman-perfect, that is, that for every integer~$t\geq 1$, the Kalman filter associated with the moves it produces gives the estimate $\thh_t^\minus = 0$.

-For this purpose, assume that all agents run Algorithm~\ref{alg:MatC}.
+For this purpose, assume that all agents run Algorithm Meet-at-the-center.
 We prove by induction that for every integer~$t\geq 0$, the Kalman filter produces the estimate $\thh_t^\minus = 0$.

-The base case, where $t=0$, holds since we assumed that the Kalman filter estimates zero at round zero, i.e.,~$\thh_0^\minus=0$.
+This holds at $t=0$ since we assumed that the Kalman filter estimates 0 at round 0, i.e.,~$\thh_0^\minus=0$.
 Next, let us assume that $\thh_t^\minus = 0$ for some integer~$t\geq 0$.
 We have by definition,

 and